 - a.
-Encouraging experimental innovation in undergraduate education and formulating proposals for changes and modifications in undergraduate educational policy. - b.
-Exercising oversight responsibility for undergraduate education, including the freshman year and other interdepartmental programs, giving attention to both short-term and long-term trends and directions. - c.
-Interpreting and implementing undergraduate educational policy as approved by the Faculty. - d.
-Exercising authority to approve and supervise limited educational experiments and to grant exceptions to allow any experiment to depart from specific Faculty Regulations and MIT administrative procedures.
+Considering proposals that would change or modify undergraduate educational policies, and making suitable recommendations to the Faculty. - b.
+Exercising oversight responsibility for undergraduate education, including the freshman year, the General Institute Requirements, and other interdepartmental programs, giving attention to both short-term and long-term trends and directions. - c.
+Encouraging experimental innovation in undergraduate education, including the approval and supervision of limited educational experiments and granting of exceptions to allow any experiment to depart from specific Faculty Regulations and MIT administrative procedures.
 Descriptions of experiments and reports on their progress and outcome shall be circulated to the Faculty.
-Experiments that show enduring value should be incorporated in the usual ways into the Faculty Regulations and administrative practices. - e.
-Interacting with other Faculty Committees and with the Schools, departments, and programs on important issues in undergraduate education and communicating with the MIT community as a whole about such issues. - 1.75.2 The Committee on Curricula shall consist of six elected Faculty members, four undergraduate student members, and the following ex officio, nonvoting members: the Dean for Undergraduate Education, the Registrar, and the Head of the Undergraduate Academic Support Office.
+Experiments that show enduring value should be incorporated in the usual ways into the Faculty Regulations and administrative practices. - d.
+Interacting with other Faculty Committees and with the Schools, departments, and programs on important issues in undergraduate education and communicating with the MIT community as a whole about such issues. - 1.75.2 The Committee on Curricula shall consist of six elected Faculty members, four undergraduate student members, and the following ex officio, nonvoting members: the Dean for Undergraduate Education and Student Affairs, the Registrar, and the Head of the Office of Undergraduate Academic Affairs, and the Chair of the Committee on the Undergraduate Program. - a.
+The Committee shall interpret and implement undergraduate educational policy as approved by the Faculty. - b.
+The Committee shall act with power on proposals for subjects which may be used to satisfy the Restricted Electives in Science and Technology Requirement and Laboratory Requirement within the General Institute Requirements and shall report such actions to the Faculty.
+Only subjects with prerequisites such that the subjects can be taken by freshmen or sophomores are eligible for this purpose; except that the Committee is authorized to specify other subjects which may be used to satisfy the Laboratory Requirement.
+Approved Laboratory subjects shall emphasize as much as possible work of project type or laboratory technique which follows approaches used by professionals in the field.